Yui-H8/Datacamp/AI_AI Ethics.md

 ### Transparent AI system
 ### Transparency best practices
 ### Tackling fairness issue
+* What potential fairness issue(s) could BuiltRight be exposed to due to relying on an AI system for selecting candidates?
+1. AI might favor applicants who're the CEO's alumni.
+2. AI might prefer applicants who have worked with larger construction companies.

 ---
 ## 3. The Way Forward: AI Ethics